MadhiasM/TeclastF6ProTabletMode/README.md

 - [ ] Transform into user space driver to be loaded at startup (if performance is acceptable)

 ## Functionality
-- [ ] Return screen orientation to normal when leaving tablet mode (will keep last orientation currently)
 ### Linear algebra
 -[X] Angle between two vectors needs to be between-180 and +180°, standard method is always between 0 and 180°.
 This way one cannot destinguish between degrees above and below 180, like 90 and 270.
 -[X] [Maths](https://math.stackexchange.com/questions/1904152/how-to-find-an-angle-in-range-180-180-between-2-vectors)

-## Tablet mode activation SW_TABLET_MODE
+## udriver events
-- [ ]  Tablet mode activation not working, but it was working in previous version.
+- [X] Tablet mode activation SW_TABLET_MODE not working, but it was working in previous version.
 Copy over state
+- [X] Return screen orientation to normal when leaving tablet mode (will keep last orientation currently)

 ## Performance